On connectedness of non-klt loci of singularities of pairs: Non-klt loci for mirror symmetry

 \begin{proof}(of Corollary \ref{cor-mirror-symmetry}) For each $i$, let $0\le u_i\le a_i$ be a rational number such that $u_i\le 1$.
 Let $\Delta=B-\sum u_iB_i$.
 Then

 In particular, $K_X+\Delta$ is pseudo-effective and

-On the other hand, by assumption, $C$ and $B-C$ have no common components, where $C$ is the sum of the good components of $B$, and $x$ is a zero-dimensional non-klt centre of $(X,C)$.
+where $C$ is the sum of the good components of $B$.
+On the other hand, by assumption, $C$ and $B-C$ have no common components, and $x$ is a zero-dimensional non-klt centre of $(X,C)$.
 Thus $x$ is not contained in $B-C$ which implies that $x\notin {\bf B}_-(K_X+\Delta)$.

 Moreover, ${\Delta}\ge C$, so $x$ is a zero-dimensional non-klt centre of $(X,\Delta)$.
 Also

 where $E$ is the exceptional divisor of the blow up of $X$ at $x$.
 Therefore, $(X,\Delta)$ satisfies all the assumptions of Theorem \ref{t-mirror-symmetry}, so we can run an MMP on $K_X+\Delta$ which ends with a log minimal model $(X',\Delta')$ with $K_{X'}+\Delta'\sim_\Q 0$.
 In particular, taking $u_i=0$ for every $i$, we have $\Delta=B$, so we get the first claim of the corollary.